 - I spend a significant amount of time offline.
 Where I live and work we do not have high speed internet so I must rely on spotty and sometimes intermittent cellular data signal.
 In order to remain productive during those times, I look for software that keeps working offline and automatically syncs when a signal is re-established.
 It is important to me to have fully functional installed software on my PC.
 This is the factor that ultimately governed my decision.
 (After the original publication of this blog I learned that Gmail also offers an offline platform).

 - I never really got the hang of Gmail as opposed to Outlook.
 Although I’ve used both for more than a decade, I never really felt as confident or productive with Gmail.

 - When communicating with clients or regulators, I feel more comfortable citing Microsoft’s security policy than Google’s policies.
 Granted, I do not know enough about the topic to really be conversant in the details, but I like what I read from Microsoft.

 - It seems Google took control of my web site domain in a different and more extensive way than Microsoft.
 I fond that to be intrusive.

-- Most of my clients in the nonprofit, construction and financial services industry use Microsoft Office.
-That’s what this graphic depicts; sorry I don’t know the source.
+- Most of my clients in the legal, nonprofit, construction and financial services industries use Microsoft Office.
+This graphic illustrates the point (I don’t know the source of the graph).

 There are plenty of things I liked better with Google Apps, especially integration with third party applications.
 What I dislike with both of them is level of service available.
 The transition back to Microsoft has not gone smoothly and I will likely blog about that later.
 As a practical matter, I need to hire outside support for either platform.